georgesnow/MacPassRevealer/README.md

 Other Notes:
+Added a Menubar icon for quick access
 Hopefully, I will later add custmizating the keyboard shortcut.
-Menubar icon for quick access